 However, while many member states are in favor of harmonization in some areas, notably shared reporting triggers and data requirements, there is resistance to the concept of all working from the same templates.
 The use of harmonized reporting templates is seen as overly rigid.
 Even without the harmonization of these forms, EMA thinks it can establish a system in which information gathering is consistent and responses to changes to the situation are coordinated.
 EMA plans to establish single points of contact at national and European levels to facilitate such coordinated responses.

 The identification of ways in which EMA and member states can work collaboratively to improve the handling of shortages is set to lead to the revision of the agency’s implementation plan.
 Yet, while the various regulatory groups in Europe can go some way to refining the process, EMA is conscious of the need to involve the industry and its global peers.
-EMA plans to meet with overseas regulators to identify common points and differences, while also exchanging best practices.
-The work mirrors the activities EMA has undertaken to learn how approaches to shortages vary across Europe.
+EMA plans to meet with overseas regulators to identify common points and differences, while also exchanging best

 A political committee in the United Kingdom is holding an inquiry into the impact of European Union regulations on the local life science industry.
 The committee is aiming to establish whether the EU is facilitating the industry by harmonizing procedures for research and commercialization, or holding it back through prohibitive or inconsistently implemented regulations.